CarsonScott/Online-Category-Learning/README.md

  # Category learning in real-time

-An online ML algorithm that classifies and learns input patterns in real-time.
+An unsupervised machine-learning algorithm that classifies and adapts to input patterns in real-time.

 ***